Scores killed in Gaza strikes as new aid convoy arrives

 Biden later discussed with war with the leaders of Britain, Canada, France, Germany and Italy, the White House said.

-Meanwhile, protesters hit the streets of several European capitals on Sunday with at least 10,000 people rallying in support of Israel in Berlin as Chancellor Olaf Scholz vowed to stamp out a resurgence of anti-Semitic incidents linked to the Israel-Hamas conflict.
+At least 10,000 people rallied in support of Israel in Berlin as Chancellor Olaf Scholz vowed to stamp out a resurgence of anti-Semitic incidents linked to the Israel-Hamas conflict.

-And thousands rallied in Paris to demand an end to Israel's operation in Gaza in the first pro-Palestinian rally in the French capital that wasn't banned on security grounds.
+And thousands gathered in Paris to demand an end to Israel's operation in Gaza, the first pro-Palestinian rally in the French capital that wasn't banned on security grounds.